Hoodwinked!: Music

+The Japanese dub has its own theme song Daisuki!Happy end by Yuko Hara.

 Distribution

 Hoodwinked! was shown to potential distributors throughout various stages of its production.
-Though a distribution offer was made by DreamWorks, it was turned down as the filmmakers did not feel that it was a good deal.
+Though a distribution offer was made by DreamWorks Pictures, it was turned down as the filmmakers did not feel that it was a good deal.
 As the film neared the end of production, it was screened at the Cannes Film Festival.
-Harvey and Bob Weinstein were also at the festival at the time, screening Robert Rodriguez's film Sin City, which they were distributing through their then newly formed studio, The Weinstein Company.
+Harvey and Bob Weinstein were also at the festival at the time, screening Robert Rodriguez's film Sin City (2005), which they were distributing through their then newly formed studio, the Weinstein Company.
 They decided to pick Hoodwinked! up for distribution after it was brought to their attention by Rodriguez's wife, whose attorney also happened to work for Blue Yonder Films.
 Although Cory Edwards did not meet Rodriguez, he acknowledged him as instrumental to get the film made.

 The Weinsteins had recently left the Walt Disney Company and according to Cory Edwards, they "loved the idea of picking up an animated film and giving Disney a run for their money".
 The involvement of the Weinstein Company encouraged Kanbar enough to enlist Skywalker Sound.
 The film was nearly complete by the time that the Weinsteins became involved, and Edwards has stated that nothing was done by them to ruin "the original vision of the movie."
 However, a few edit suggestions were made to quicken the film's pace which Edwards felt were good ideas, as he considered the first twenty minutes to be dragging.